alexandercarls/fgc-archive/README.md

 - Models
 - Worker Process for sending mails (via Redis)

-Other snapshots of dependencies like `db` and `docker-compose`-files have been added to start the process.
+Other snapshots of dependencies like `db` and `docker-compose`-files have been added to allow starting the processes.

 ## Run tests
 Runs linting, test for models, api and worker layer in `node-multi`